prajakta1321/SQL-Data-Analyst-Agent/README.md

 # Project Overview

-1. AskSQL allows users to:
+1. This Agent allows users to:

 2. Ask questions about data in plain English